briceonk/news-os/README.md

 in English.
 Hopefully this will help preserve information about these workstations.
 This is very much a work-in-progress.

+The `src` folder contains source code and scripts for quick utilities I wrote to do various tasks when working with my NWS-5000X.
+- `xdmcp.py`: Automates launching XDMCP sessions from any machine with Xephyr installed
+- `rarp/`: Docker image which can respond to RARP requests from the NEWS ROM Monitor

 ## Pages
 - introduction.md: What is NEWS?
 - nws5000x.md: Information about the NWS-5000x workstation